adpartin/dotfiles/README.md

 ```

 # Installing dotfiles on a new system
-Backup the dotfiles you want to replace<br>.
+Backup the dotfiles you want to replace.
 ```sh
 TODO
 ```